Tanjeem29/Bookworms_L2T2TermProject/README.md

 - You may need to comment out "DROP TABLE" queries in the dump, for it to work correctly

 ### .env file
-your .env file int he root directory should contain the following:
+your .env file in the root directory should contain the following:
 ```
 DB_USER = "c##bookworms"
 DB_PASS = "bookworms"